A Comprehensive Guide to Kid-Friendly Side Dishes Recipes

 • The “Furry Caterpillars”: Sprinkle with a little shredded coconut or granola.

-Fruit and Yogurt “Parfait” Cups
+Fruit & Yogurt “Parfait” Cups

 Let your kids build their own dessert-for-dinner side dish.
 The customizable nature of this recipe makes it an instant hit.